haolinnie/Self-Service-Database-Mock-Server/docs/APIDocumentation.md

 # Self-Service Database API Documentation

+All API endpoints (with the exception of creating a new user for now) require [HTTP Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+This means that requests are required to contain a header field in the form of `Authorization: Basic <credentials>`, where credentials is the base64 encoding of id and password joined by a single colon `:`.

 All API responses have `Content-Type: application/json` and CORS headers.
 All responses have the following structure, where the `result` field stores the queried data, `success` indicates whether the API call was successful and `message` contains the error message (if there is one).
 This response structure is maintained throughout the API for consistency as any exception in the backend is caught and returned in string format in the `message` field.

 ```json